 Genius Bonus: Whitesnake/C-Moon has "GΔCT" written all over its body to represent the four nucleobases that bond DNA.
 Astute geneticist readers will notice that the delta sign (Δ), where A should be, is the sign of gene deletion aka a missing genome, foreshadowing that Whitesnake/C-Moon aren't the "complete" forms of Pucci's stand.

-Grew another layer of hair midway into Part 7, with the Shonen-to-Seinen shift resulting in pronounced Art Evolution and a move from fun action stories with occasional heavy moments to a serious character-driven and plot-heavy drama.
+Grew another layer of hair midway into Steel Ball Run, with the Shōnen-to-Seinen shift resulting in pronounced Art Evolution and a move from fun action stories with occasional heavy moments to a serious character-driven and plot-heavy drama.

 In Part 1, Erina Pendleton has her Sacred First Kiss stolen by Dio Brando and is beaten mercilessly by him.
 She can't do much to avenge herself.
 In Part 7, Lucy Steel, the former Lucy Pendleton, personally causes (alternate universe) Diego Brando's head to explode.
 The best part is, she's not all that much better in the fighting department.